 - Audit Committee.
-The Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's independent registered public accounting firm, management's Internal Audit Division, accounting and financial reporting policies and practices, internal controls and compliance with applicable laws and regulations.
-Each member of the Audit Committee is financially literate and the Board has designated Dr. Linden, Mr. Peterson and Ms. Hess as "audit committee financial experts" as defined by the rules of the SEC. - Corporate Governance and Social Responsibility Committee.
-The Corporate Governance and Social Responsibility Committee assists the Board in fulfilling its oversight responsibilities with respect to corporate social responsibility and governance policies, reviewing guidelines for the voting of proxies by TIAA, and overseeing related matters and shareholder initiatives. - Diversified Business Committee.
-The Diversified Business Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's diversified businesses. - Executive Committee.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's independent registered public accounting firm, management's Internal Audit Division, accounting and financial reporting policies and practices, and internal controls. - Corporate Governance and Social Responsibility Committee.
+The Corporate Governance and Social Responsibility Committee assists the Board in fulfilling its oversight responsibilities with respect to corporate social responsibility and governance policies, reviewing guidelines for the voting of proxies by TIAA, and overseeing related matters and shareholder initiatives. - Executive Committee.
 The Executive Committee is vested with the full powers of the Board between regularly scheduled Board meetings.
-The committee is authorized to act for the Board on all matters except for those that are specifically reserved for the full Board under the Company's Governance Guidelines and New York law.
+The committee is authorized to act for the Board on all matters except for those that are specifically reserved for the full Board under the Company's bylaws and New York law.

-^{} Independent Trustee
+\ Independent Trustee